scala/docs.scala-lang/contribute/documentation.md

-Additional high-level documentation (including documentation on contributing to Scala and related projects) is provided on the main [Scala Language site](https://scala-lang.org), and is also kept in the [scala-lang github project](https://github.com/scala/scala-lang) which may be forked to create pull requests.
+Additional high-level documentation (including documentation on contributing to Scala and related projects) is provided on the main [Scala Language site](https://scala-lang.org), and is also kept in the [scala-lang GitHub project](https://github.com/scala/scala-lang) which may be forked to create pull requests.

 Please read both the
-[docs.scala-lang.org contribution](https://docs.scala-lang.org/contribute.html) document and the [scala-lang.org github README](https://github.com/scala/scala-lang#scala-langorg) before embarking on any changes to the Scala language site, as it uses the same Jekyll markdown tool and many of the same conventions as the Scala documentation site.
+[docs.scala-lang.org contribution](https://docs.scala-lang.org/contribute.html) document and the [scala-lang.org GitHub README](https://github.com/scala/scala-lang#scala-langorg) before embarking on any changes to the Scala language site, as it uses the same Jekyll markdown tool and many of the same conventions as the Scala documentation site.